BROAD STREET SOCIETY

 Broad Street offers a select group of high-achieving Public Health students all the advantages of a small, student-centered college with all the benefits of being a student at one of the largest and most comprehensive educational institutions in the world.

-- Students must major in Public Health.
+- Major in Public Health.

 My learning community experience with Dr. Curtis was the most formative aspect of my freshman year at Texas A&M. The tools I gained from that experience helped me successfully navigate through Texas A&M for my entire undergraduate career